mercadopago/devsite-docs/guides/checkout-api-v2/installments-without-card.en.md

 >
 > Important
 >
-> It is now also possible to integrate card payments through the React SDK, please see the details by clicking here.
+> In addition to the options available in this documentation, it is also possible to integrate card payments through the **React SDK**.
+See the [JS SDK - React](/developers/en/docs/sdks-library/client-side/sdk-js-react-installation) documentation for more information.

 Follow the steps below to offer installments without card in your store.